natanhnrqe/ceffx/README.md

 of [JCEF](https://github.com/chromiumembedded/java-cef) (commit d3de827), migrated from Swing to JavaFX.
 Designed specifically for JavaFX, CEFFX provides an optimized and efficient solution for working with Chromium on the platform.

+CEFFX provides prebuilt native libraries, making it easy to integrate CEF into any JavaFX application without the need to compile native code from source.

 ## Table of Contents
 * [Demo](#demo)
 * [Features](#features)